tddewey/tdd-progress/readme.txt

 Note that "id" and "ids" are interchangeable

 == Changelog ==

+= 0.2.1 =
+* fixes an issue where the get_text_domain() function was referencing a non-existant directory and throwing an error

 = 0.2 =
 * Fixes an issue where the "quick edit" link (and others) would not show up on the Manage Posts screen.